awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 Required
 Indicates when the finding provider last updated the finding record\.
 This timestamp reflects the time when the finding record was last or most recently updated\.
 Consequently, it can differ from the `LastObservedAt` timestamp, which reflects when the event or vulnerability was last or most recently observed\.
 When you update the finding record, you must update this timestamp to the current timestamp\.
-Upon creation of a finding record, the `CreatedAt` and `UpdatedAt` timestamps must be the same timestamp\.
+Upon creation of a finding record, the `CreatedAt` and `UpdatedAt` timestamps must be the same\.
 After an update to the finding record, the value of this field must be greater than all of the previous values that it contained\.
 Note that `UpdatedAt` is not updated by changes from [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
 It is only updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
 Findings are deleted 90 days after the most recent update or 90 days after the creation date if no update occurs\.
 To store findings for longer than 90 days, you can configure a rule in CloudWatch Events that routes findings to your Amazon S3 bucket\.
 **Type:** String